rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 As I turned to starboard I saw that Ernest Dearborn was pale, with a shine of perspiration glinting off his tall forehead.
 I pushed back the curtain to sidle next to 17C so I could keep him and my target in sight, kneeling to address him.

-“Are you okay?”
+"Are you okay?"

 Jennifer looked at him, waiting for him to say something.
-Mrs. Hamilton didn’t stir beneath her layers of blankets.
+Mrs. Hamilton didn't stir beneath her layers of blankets.

-“We’re fine, thanks,” he said with a smile so transparent as to mean the exact opposite.
+"We're fine, thanks," he said with a smile so transparent as to mean the exact opposite.

-I couldn’t argue with him, so I looked at Jennifer.
+I couldn't argue with him, so I looked at Jennifer.
 I could see the muscles in her neck and jaw working, but she just stared at Ernest, breathing through nostrils that flared like afterburners.

-Which made me notice Mrs. Hamilton, who didn’t appear to be breathing at all.
+Which made me notice Mrs. Hamilton, who didn't appear to be breathing at all.

 I reached out to touch her hand, but Earnest grabbed mine.
 We locked eyes, his stare frosting over.

-“Is she—” I couldn’t get the words out.
+"Is she—" I couldn't get the words out.
 I wrenched my hand away from his.

 His words came in a low hiss.
-“We’re about to land.”
+"We're about to land."
 His gaze continued to hold mine, my prior target forgotten.
-“There’s nothing to do for her now.”
+"There's nothing to do for her now."

 She was dead.
 Her heart had given out while she slept.